alexandratre1/Bebidas-Fermentadas/README.md

 Recovery of MAGs using MaxBin2.

 ## 4. Downstream Analysis & MAGs
-High-quality bins (MAGs) were selected based on 75% completeness
+High-quality bins (MAGs) were selected based on >5% completeness Quality Control (BUSCO) evaluates the completeness and contamination of the recovered bins

 ## 5. Taxonomic Classification of MAGs
 Taxonomic classification of MAGs using GTDB-Tk.

+## 6. MAG Abundances Profile (`scripts/run_coverm.sh`)
+Calculate the real relative abundance of each recovered MAG across all samples.
+Using CoverM, raw reads are mapped back to the consolidated MAGs database.

-## 6. Functional annotation
+## 7. Functional annotation
 Decodes the metabolic potential of the high-quality MAGs.
-Using eggNOG-mapper, proteins predicted from your genomes are annotated to identify specific metabolic pathways and determine what functions each microbe is performing in the beverage ecosystem.
+Using eggNOG-mapper, proteins predicted from your genomes are annotated.

 # 📊 R Analysis and Data Visualization
 The R scripts located in scripts_R/